“Think before you share!”

 I hope you have found these examples of what not to post and what to post on LinkedIn helpful.

-Have you ever posted something on LinkedIn and received negative backlash from it?
+Have you ever shared a LinkedIn post and received negative backlash from it?
 Let me know in the comments below.